 “What have you done, my son,” God said.
 “I fed that man for seventy years without judging him and you couldn’t feed him just once.”

 How often have you found yourself judging someone before helping them?
 I don’t deny that our brain largely relies on stereotypes to make sense of our surroundings with the least amount of effort, so it doesn’t have to understand everything from scratch.
 And, you have the right to discern (maybe even judge) before you perform any act of charity.
-But, the same cannot be said about compassion which is an emotion you experience in the deepest recess of your heart that then prompts you to act accordingly.
+But, the same cannot be said about compassion which is an emotion you experience in the deepest recesses of your heart that then prompts you to act accordingly.

 Today, though, I’m not talking about compassion per se but something as basic as hospitality and kindness.
 In an incredibly fast paced world, where faith is fast eroding like the Arctic glaciers, it will take each one of us to do our little bit to make this world a more patient, tolerant and kind place.
 Just look around and you’ll find that most people are not just in a rush but increasingly restless as well.
-At the airports, in diners, on the road, we seem to have no patience or time for the other person.
+At airports, in diners, on the road, we seem to have no patience or time for the other person.
 We can spend hours on our gadgets doing worthless things but not a minute on someone who needs us.

-There was a time in India when people would write at the entrance of their homes: Atithi Devo Bhava, guest is god.
-Gradually, as people began placing greater importance on self-interests over community welfare, as culture started shifting, more and more homes no longer wrote Atithi Devo Bhava.
+There was a time in India when people would write at the entrance of their homes: Atithi Devo Bhava, a guest is god.
+Gradually, as people began placing a greater importance on self-interests over community welfare, as culture started shifting, more and more homes no longer wrote Atithi Devo Bhava.
 Instead, they replaced it with Namaste, signifying that you and I are one at the soul level.
 You (as a guest) may not be God, but at least you are as good as me, so you deserve my respect.
 As more time passed, with the dazzling material progress of the Western world taking over, people began displaying a sign saying “Welcome”.
 You and I are no longer the same and don’t you dare see yourself as God, but still you are welcome in my home that I have built with my sweat and blood.
 See how successful I am.

 Some more time passed and people got busier pursuing their own lives, falsely believing that happiness was an entirely individual pursuit or that I could be happy even if great disparity existed in the world around me.
 The welcome sign was no longer on the wall, prominent and inviting.
 Instead, it got replaced by a foot mat with the same inscription.
 As if saying, fine, now that you are here, come inside, I’ll see what I can do based on how I feel.
 This went on for a little while.